 An exploration of the map in the digital age & the benefits and risks of geolocating devices in our data-rich world.
 Students generate and interpret their own data within familiar environments.

-An exploration in theory and in practice of what makes a digital object, including building web-based exhibits and creating open cultural content for the web.
+An exploration in theory and in practice of what makes a digital object, including building web-based exhibits, accessing and reusing open cultural content as well as learning to create one’s own.

 An overview of key topics in the spatial humanities: modeling spatial data, web mapping, geo-referencing historical maps, device-based data collection, geolocated 3d modeling.